senlin/so-dashboard-feed-widget/readme.txt

 == Frequently Asked Questions ==

-= Does the SO Dashboard Feed Widget plugin also work on WordPress Multisite? =
+= Does the Dashboard Feed Widget plugin also work on WordPress Multisite? =

 No it doesn't work properly.
 There are other plugins that can do this more reliable for Multisite.